Motorbike accident compensation claims

 What is the average motorcycle accident settlement UK?

-Motorcycle accident settlements vary based on the extent of injuries suffered and the ongoing needs resulting from those injuries.
+Motorcycle accident compensation claim settlements vary based on the extent of injuries suffered and the ongoing needs resulting from those injuries.

 A claim involving serious injuries that won’t get better will attract a larger amount of compensation than one in which injuries are minor and recovery expected.